Surface Approximation via Asymptotic Optimal Geometric Partition: Related Works

-The error-driven approaches cast the problem of surface approximation to the problem of geometric partition.
-When geometric primitives with similar shape characteristics are classified together, it forms a simplified representation of the original shape.
+The proxy-driven approaches cast the problem of surface approximation to the proxy-based geometric partition.
+When geometric primitives with similar shape characteristics are grouped together, it forms a simplified representation of the original shape.
+The aspect ratio and region size of each cluster are expected to follow the requirement from the approximation theory.